hpps-lab/HNP_DO_PF/README.md

 This repository contains the source code used in the study:

-"Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", S. Sakane, T. Takaki, Computational Materials Science (Accepted).
+S. Sakane, T. Takaki, "Hybrid nonlinear preconditioning approach for phase-field model with double-obstacle potential", Computational Materials Science xxx (2026) 114600 (Accepted).

 This code implements a hybrid nonlinear preconditioning method that improves the numerical stability and accuracy of phase-field simulations using the double-obstacle (DO) potential, particularly under coarse interface resolution.
 The method combines nonlinear preconditioning models based on both double-obstacle and double-well (DW) potentials.